 I poured over the teachings of thought leaders like Tom Peters, Robert Townsend, Anita Roddick, Theodore Levitt and Regis McKenna.
 I honed my leadership and strategy chops as head of planning and marketing with a two-hospital health system.
 Then I decided to challenge everything I thought I knew about marketing by going out on my own — at the beginning of the Great Recession.
 Talk about lessons learned!

 I’m privileged to serve as the corporate vice president of marketing for the national staffing and technology enterprise, Jackson Healthcare.
-I played a lead role in creating and launching the Hospital Charitable Services Awards, a national program that honors innovative hospital programs that serve the underserved in their community.
+I helped launch goBeyondProfit, an initiative to identify and recognize Georgia businesses that give back and serve others in impactful ways.
 And I serve as an advisor to Jackson’s operating companies, as well as supporting the scale-up of its new companies.

 To this day, I continue to draw inspiration from poets, chefs, ecologists, artists, writers, musicians, entrepreneurs, economists and engineers.